Jenny (TV series)

-Jenny is an American sitcom that aired on NBC from September 28, 1997 to January 12, 1998.
+Jenny is an American sitcom that aired on NBC from September 28, 1997, to January 12, 1998.
 The series was intended to be a star vehicle for Jenny McCarthy.

 Synopsis

-The series starred McCarthy as Jenny McMillan, a Utica convenience store clerk who suddenly inherits a vast fortune from the B movie star father (George Hamilton) she never knew (who appears on TV in movies and commercials he appeared in).
+The series starred McCarthy as Jenny McMillan, a convenience store clerk in upstate New York who suddenly inherits a vast fortune from the B movie star father (George Hamilton) she never knew (who appears on TV in movies and commercials).
 After her father's funeral, Jenny and her lifelong friend Maggie (Heather Paige Kent) decide to pursue fame in Hollywood.